National Sustainability Information Portal for Householders

 Waste Electrical and Electronic Equipment, WEEE & Retailers, WEEE & Householders

-If you're a householder who has unwanted Waste Electrical and Electronic Equipment (WEEE), you can bring it to Ringsend and North Strand Recycling Centres for disposal.
-This service is free.
+If you're a householder who has unwanted Waste Electrical and Electronic Equipment (WEEE), you can bring it to Electronic Recycling for disposal.
+This service is free for householders.
+The cost is covered by the WEEE Ireland Producer Compliance Scheme

 The Department of the Environment, Climate and Communications is a department of the Government of Ireland that is responsible for the telecommunications and broadcasting sectors and regulates, protects and develops the natural resources of Ireland.